VRamazing/Blog/_posts/2017-10-20-6-Months-gone.md

 25. Learned to live a balanced life.
 26. Joined Gamkedo CLub

-*I still think there is room for a lot of improvement.My journey into open source community leads me into finding people far better than me.I have met people who are doing better than me in the 1st year of college.So where do I stand?Next 6 months I am going work even harder.I will have fun and at the same time get work done.I know I have much more potential that what i think.
+*I still think there is room for a lot of improvement.My journey into open source community lead me into finding people far better than me.
+And that's what motivates me at the moment.
+I have decided to work done and at the same time enjoy the process.
+I know I have much more potential that what i think. :)*

 __*It's possible.It's not over until I win!!*__